The Doctorate in Clinical Psychology (DClinPsy)

 What’s it like to study Clinical Psychology in the UK as an international student?

-We recommend looking through this website written by a group of international trainees who studied or are currently studying Clinical Psychology in the UK.
-They have written articles describing their experiences and giving advice about the process of applying to clinical psychology training in the UK.
+We recommend this website which was written by a group of international trainees who studied or are currently studying Clinical Psychology in the UK.
+They describe their experiences and give advice about the process of applying to clinical psychology training in the UK.

 The website’s URL is: https://www.dclinpsy-international.co.uk/